ma16/rpio/cc/Console/Device/Max7219/README.md

 * Set lowest brightness
 * Activate all digits
 * Disable shutdown-mode

 After execution of the third line, the display should turn from off to on.

 So, what we've got here is almost the same as the test mode.
-However, the lights schouldn't be that bright.
+However, the lights shouldn't be that bright.
 So let's increase the brightness step by step to its maximum:

 ```
 $ seq 1 1 15 | while read i ; do c=`printf "0x0a0%x" $i`; \